-The "South Carolina Parental Rights to Affirm Biological Sex in Child Welfare and Placement Act" aims to establish guidelines regarding child welfare proceedings by emphasizing the importance of a child's biological sex.
-The bill mandates that courts and agencies consider affirming a child's biological sex as a positive factor in cases related to custody, welfare, abuse, neglect, and foster care placements.
-It defines key terms such as "biological sex," "gender confusion," and "affirmation of biological sex," and asserts that parents and legal guardians have the right to encourage their children to align with their biological sex without facing negative repercussions in legal evaluations or proceedings.
+The "South Carolina Parental Rights to Affirm Biological Sex in Child Welfare and Placement Act" aims to establish clear standards regarding child welfare and parental rights in South Carolina.
+The bill mandates that courts and agencies consider a child's biological sex as a positive factor in child welfare proceedings, including custody and foster care placements.
+It defines key terms such as "biological sex," "gender confusion," and "affirmation of biological sex," and emphasizes that parents and legal guardians have the right to encourage their children to align with their biological sex, even in cases of gender confusion.
+This affirmation is protected and cannot be used against them in legal evaluations or proceedings.

 Statutes affected: